the3feathersluke/Cottage-Catering/README.md

   - From the source section drop-down menu, select the Branch: main
   - Click 'Save'
   - A live link will be displayed in a green banner when published successfully.
+  - deployments were made using the folwoing command in the terminal python3 -m http.server --bind 127.0.0.1

 ## Acknowledgements
-To my mentor matthew boddin, who was always on callto help with any snags
+To my mentor matthew Boddin, who was always on call to help with any snags

 ### Content
  Permission was granted from the owner to use the images.